isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Preparatory Programme Plus (CSPP Plus).md

 (as listed on <a href="https://www.moh.gov.sg/hpp/allied-health-professionals/career-practices/CareerNPracticesDetails/allied-health-professions" rel="noopener nofollow" target="_blank">MOH’s website</a>)
 in clinical practice, with primary appointments at NHG institutions and at least 3 years of clinical or relevant experience.
-Others may contact the CSPP Secretariat for discussion on suitability of the programme.</p>
-<p>Applicants should have attained at least Bachelors (Hons)/Masters with
-an Upper Second, preferably First class honours degree in a relevant field.
+Others may contact the CSPP Secretariat for discussion on suitability of the programme.
+Applicants should have attained at least Bachelors (Hons)/Masters with an Upper Second, preferably First class honours degree in a relevant field.
 Experience as first or co-author of research publications is preferred but not required.</p>
 <p>All applicants should also fulfil the following criteria:</p>
 <ul data-tight="true" class="tight">
 <li>